 In appropriate cases, we will work with external specialists such as accountants, auditors and computer forensic analysts to achieve excellent results that might not otherwise be possible.

-Julia Jasper is the only criminal lawyer in Queensland who hold dual qualifications as a criminal defence specialist and Chartered Accountant.
-She has more than 12 years' experience working as a an accountant in the corporate world and as a Senior Financial Investigator for the Western Australian Police Force and the Crime and Corruption Commission in Queensland.
+Julia Jasper is the only criminal lawyer in Queensland who holds dual qualifications as a criminal defence specialist and Chartered Accountant.
+She has more than 12 years' experience working as an accountant in the corporate world and as a Senior Financial Investigator for the Western Australian Police Force and the Crime and Corruption Commission in Queensland.
 Julia's unique skills and experience give her an unrivalled advantage in all criminal matters involving a financial or corporate aspect and in proceeds of crime proceedings.
 We also appreciate how new and emerging technologies are changing the face of how corporate crime is investigated.

 Previous white-collar crime matters we have been involved include: